will-pang/blog/content/off-the-shelf/prior_auth_letter_2024.md

 ---
-title: Building a prior auth letter generator (in 2024)
+title: Leverage LLMs in Healthcare Tasks, a commentary
-date: 2026-01-17
+date: 2026-03-12
-draft: true
 tags: "llm"
 ---

-This is how I did it in 2024, with _commentary from 2026_.
+This is how I did it with a team in 2024, with _commentary from 2026_.

 ## Problem Statement